Darwin Núñez: 2022–2023: Adaptation to England

-2023–2024: EFL Cup victory
+2023–2025: EFL Cup and Premier League

+In the preseason of the upcoming 2023–24 season, Núñez was given the number 9, having previously worn the number 27.
+Núñez commented that he was "really happy" and "very proud" to wear the number 9, adding that "previously other players [had] represented" the number very well and that now it was his "turn to wear it".
 On 27 August 2023, Núñez replaced Alexis Mac Allister in the 77th minute in a match against Newcastle United where Liverpool were trailing by a goal and were reduced to 10 men.
 He scored in the 81st minute and again in the third minute of injury time, meaning that Liverpool won the game 2–1.
+On 21 September, Núñez scored Liverpool's first goal in the 2023–24 UEFA Europa League with a penalty against Austrian Bundesliga team LASK.
+On 1 November, he scored a curled goal against Bournemouth in the fourth round of the EFL Cup.
 On 10 January 2024, Núñez provided two assists for his teammates in an EFL Cup semi-final match against Fulham, causing him to rise to the position of Liverpool's top assist-maker in all competitions with 10.

 On 21 January 2024, Núñez scored a brace against Bournemouth; his first goal was the 100th goal of his senior career for club and country, while his second made him the first Premier League player that season to register at least 10 goals and 10 assists in all competitions.
 On 28 January, Núñez scored against Norwich City in the fourth round proper of the FA Cup, becoming the first player in the 2023–24 season in Europe's top five leagues to reach double figures for both non-penalty goals and also assists in all competitions.
 On 17 February, Núñez scored his ninth Premier League goal of the season in a 4–1 victory against Brentford which equalled his Premier League goal tally from the previous season.
 However, he was withdrawn from this game injured at half-time and was later ruled out for the 2024 EFL Cup final, in which Liverpool defeated Chelsea.
 Núñez was praised as one of Liverpool's best performers throughout their EFL Cup campaign.
 On 2 March, he scored in the 99th minute of a 1–0 win over Nottingham Forest, which was Liverpool's latest winning Premier League goal since records began in 2006–07.

-2024–2025: Premier League triumph

 On 21 September 2024, Núñez scored his first goal of the season against Bournemouth and ended with a 3–0 win.
 On 23 October, he scored his first Champions League goal of the season in a 1–0 away win against RB Leipzig.
 On 18 January 2025, Núñez scored a brace in the stoppage time to win the game against Brentford.
-In a season marked by struggles for goalscoring form, Núñez regardless won his first Premier League title with Liverpool, becoming the second Uruguayan to achieve this feat following Diego Forlán.
+In a season marked by limited playing time, Núñez regardless won his first Premier League title with Liverpool, becoming the second Uruguayan to achieve this feat following Diego Forlán.